+- b) List the various types of resources in each of the following categories that may be used in a typical SAR event:

+- (1) Ground search;

+- (2) Air search;

+- (3) Logistics;

+- (4) Communications; and

+- (5) Command.

+- 2. Search Tactics

+- a) List and explain in detail five responsibilities of the Field Team Leader when carrying out a field task.

+- b) Explain the execution of the following search tactics using an standard sized, properly equipped field team.

 - (1) Containment;

 - (2) Attraction;

 - (3) Survey search;

 - (4) Hasty search;

-- (5) Sweep search (open grid search);
+- (5) Sweep search (open grid search); and

-- (6) Line search (closed grid search);
+- (6) Line search (closed grid search).

-- (7) Passive and active search methods;
+- (7) Passive and active search methods; and

 - (8) Clue finders and subject finders;

-- (9) Binary search and cutting for sign; and
+- (9) Binary search and cutting for sign;

-- (10) Interviewing and investigation.
+- (10) Interviewing and investigation; and

-- c.
-Describe in detail the actions that must be completed once the field team returns to base from a field task.
+- c) Describe in detail the actions that must be completed once the field team returns to base camp from a field task.

 - 3. Search Management

-- a.
-Outline standard search strategy for:
+- a) Outline standard search strategy for:

 - (1) Downed aircraft;

 - (2) Lost person, wilderness;

 - (3) Lost person, rural; and

 - (4) Lost person, urban.

 - 4. Rescue Operations

-- a.
-Describe how to formulate a rescue plan.
+- a) Describe how to formulate a rescue plan.

-- b.
-List and describe four major factors a team leader must consider once a subject is located.
+- be) List and describe four major factors a team leader must consider once a subject is located.

-- c.
-Describe the manpower and equipment requirements and the team organizational structure necessary to accomplish an advanced semi-technical rescue operation.
+- $\underline{cd}$ ) Describe the manpower and equipment requirements and the team

+organizational\structure necessary to accomplish an advanced semi-technical rescue operation.
-- 5. Equipment

-- a.
-Describe basic team equipment, other than required personal gear, for a wilderness SAR team.

-- b.
-Define an equipment inspection process for individual field team members before beginning a field task.

-- 6. Mission Performance
+- 5. Equipment - a) Describe basic team equipment, other than required personal gear, for a wilderness SAR team. - b) Define an equipment inspection process for individual field team members before beginning a field task. - 6.
+Mission Performance

-- a.
-Demonstrate the ability to travel cross country on foot, in any weather conditions, navigating by map and compass, and to establish an emergency bivouac, all without compromising the assigned task.

-- b.
-Demonstrate the ability to organize and execute the six tactics listed below:

-- (1) Containment;

-- (2) Attraction;

-- (3) Survey search;

-- (4) Hasty search;

-- (5) Sweep search (open grid search);

-- (6) Line search (closed grid search).

-- c.
-Demonstrate the ability to secure a scene properly, extricate and treat a patient, and evacuate a patient using the methods most appropriate for a given situation.

-- d.
-Briefly describe pertinent local weather patterns, including the signs of arriving